DaveParillo/critters/README.md

 critter whether it wants to eat it.
 Different kinds of animals have different eating behavior; some always eat, and others only eat under certain conditions.
-Every time one class of animals eats a few pieces of food, that critter will be put to "sleep" by the simulator for a small amount of time.
+If a critter overindulges, then that critter will be forced to "sleep off" their gluttony for a small amount of time.
 While asleep, critters cannot move, and if they are attacked, they will always lose.

 ## Obstacles / Hazards
 Some items in the world are hazards and should be avoided.
 If a critter moves onto a Stone, for example, it is 'stunned' for a time.
 While stunned, a critter cannot move, and if they are attacked, they will always lose.
+Golden rule: don't walk into rocks.

 ## Scoring
 The simulator keeps a score for each class (species) of critter,